 #11: More brands will leverage augmented reality in their influencer content and their influencer marketing campaigns.

 Augmented reality has been a HUGE hit on social media.
 First, we saw filters on Snapchat.
 We’ve seen lenses that let you see how furniture looks in your apartment or change the color of your carpet.
 We’ve seen apps that show you how you’ll look in your 70s (very cool, very sobering, by the way).

 Most social media platforms have some version of augmented reality available to its users.
 Heck, you can even use iMessaging to communicate as different animals.
 Bonus: AR features have continually been improving in quality and have become more accessible.

-As influencer marketing trends have evolved, so has the behavior and the expectations of consumers.
+As influencer marketing trends have evolved, so have the behavior and the expectations of consumers.

-Another really cool influencer marketing trend is likely to be something most of us never really tehing about – social giving.
+Another really cool influencer marketing trend is likely to be something most of us never really think about – social giving.
 But despite the global pandemic leading to an economic downturn, other events that happened in 2020 impacted donation trends in a positive way.
-If you spent any time on Instagram last year, you may have noticed all kinds of asks – micro influencers encouraging their followers to patronize local businesses, socially aware real life influencers sharing donation links to allow their followers to donate to legal funds to help arrested protestors, grocery stores asking customers to “round up” their purchases to support social programs.
+If you spent any time on Instagram last year, you may have noticed all kinds of asks – micro-influencers encouraging their followers to patronize local businesses, socially aware real-life influencers sharing donation links to allow their followers to donate to legal funds to help arrested protestors, grocery stores asking customers to “round up” their purchases to support social programs.

 What many nonprofits got incontrovertible truth of last year is that creating a platform-based social movement can: